sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the denominators (of a number of intended fractions) by taking (them) in pairs:-

-[93](# "The rules relating to two fractional quantities have been given in stanzas 85,87 and 89. ").
+93[^213].
 After splitting up the sum (of all the intended fractions) into as many parts having one for each of their numerators as there are (numbers of) pairs (among the given numerators), these (parts) are taken (severally) as the sums of the pairs; (and from them) the (required) denominators are to be found out in accordance with the rule relating to two (such component fractional quantities).

+[^213]: "The rules relating to two fractional quantities have been given in stanzas 85,87 and 89. "

 *Examples in illustration thereof.*